maczniak/dev_diary/reading/reinforcement_learning_an_introduction_2nd.md

  for interacting with its environment, and select those that are able to obtain the most reward.
-We call these *evolutionary* methods because their operation is analogous to the way biological evolution produces organisms with skilled behavior even when they do not learn during their individual lifetimes.<br>
+We call these *evolutionary* methods because their operation is analogous to the way biological evolution produces organisms with skilled behavior even when they do not learn during their individual lifetimes.
+If the space of policies is sufficiently small, or can be structured so that good policies are common or easy to find--or if a lot of time is available for the search--then evolutionary methods can be effective.
+In addition, evolutionary methods have advantages on problems in which the learning agent cannot accurately sense the state of its environment.<br>
 These methods search in spaces of policies defined by a collection of numerical parameters.
 They estimate the directions the parameters should be adjusted in order to most rapidly improve a policy's performance.
 Unlike evolutionary